geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

  &TIME=2014-01-01T00:00:00.000Z/2014-12-31T23:59:59.999Z
  ```

 That tells GeoServer to display the records for the entire calendar year 2014.
+You can find more information about the TIME parameter from here: http://docs.geoserver.org/latest/en/user/services/wms/time.html.

 Once you press &lt;Enter&gt;, the display will update, and you should see a collection of red dots similar to the following image.

 !["Visualizing quick-start data"](/img/tutorials/2014-05-28-geomesa-quickstart/geoserver-layer-preview.png)